gitaware/cloudaware-wordpress-security-audit/cloudaware-security-audit/readme.txt

 Specifically no version information is transmitted to external services.

 == Changelog ==

+= v1.0.9 =
+* Code cleanup
+* Add hashing of theme and plugin folders

 = v1.0.8 =
 * Added check if 2FA is enabled through Wordfence plugin